Cowdenbeath railway station

 The station can be accessed via two steep ramps from either the east side of the High Street, or Station Road, and there is a footbridge connecting the platforms.

 The ticket office is situated within the waiting room.
 Additional ticket facilities are provided by an automatic ticket machine outside the waiting room.
 There is a toilet but to access it, a key must be obtained from the ticket office.
-There were public toilet facilities in the High Street but these were closed in May 2008; now the nearest facilities are at Cowdenbeath Library, at the north end of the High Street.
-The former nearest public toilet was Cowdenbeath Leisure Centre, which is closed for refurbishment until the end of 2025.
+There were public toilet facilities in the High Street but these were closed in May 2008; now the nearest facilities are at Cowdenbeath Leisure Centre, a short walk from the station.

 The nearest bus stops, public phones and taxi rank are in the High Street.